 The final part of your interview prep should be practice for the day itself.
 Even if you have everything planned out in your mind or written down on paper, you’ll want to spend time perfecting how you’re going to say it.
 Here are some areas to focus on:

 Your voice and body language

 You want to make a good and lasting impression in your interview.
-Upbeat and confident body language, as well as a strong and clear voice, can go a long way to making you stand out.
-Whether it’s a face-to-face interview or not, make sure to sit up straight and smile.
+Upbeat and confident body language and a strong and clear voice can go a long way to making you stand out.
+Whether it’s a face-to-face interview, make sure to sit up straight and smile.
 If it is an in-person interview, make sure to maintain eye contact.
 Don’t slouch, cross your arms, or fidget too much.

 The good idea is to record yourself as you practice some of your answers.
 Then, when you listen back, you’re sure to spot areas you can improve on.

 If you want to take things one step further, you can recruit a friend or relative to help you run through a mock interview.
 Then, after you’ve brought them up to speed on the role and the company, you can either give them some pre-set questions or let them use their creativity.